mariia-korzun/hw-scope-and-context/README.md

 `myFighter.addLoss();`

 **2) Create a ‘battle’ function:**
-This function takes 2 arguments (instances of ‘Fighter’)  and simulates battle between them.
+1. This function takes 2 arguments (instances of ‘Fighter’)  and simulates battle between them.
-While 1st and 2nd fighters' **hp** is more than 0  performs attacks After that it logs the message with the name of the winner and **increases winner’s ‘wins’ property and loser’s ‘losses’ property by one.**
+2. While 1st and 2nd fighters' **hp** is more than 0  perform attacks.
+3. After that it logs the message with the name of the winner and **increases winner’s ‘wins’ property and loser’s ‘losses’ property by one.**

 If at the start of battle one of given fighter’s is dead (his HP is equal to 0):
 - the funtion shoud log '<fighter's name> is dead' and return 0
 - battle shouldn’t be simulated